Could 'predator' Nisbet revive Hibs' season?

 Nisbet has one goal in his 10 caps and will add to his country's striker pool again, which is no small thing in a position the national side are short of numbers.

-"You look at him and the work Lawrence Shankland's doing across the city [at Hearts] and it gives options," former Scotland striker Steven Thompson said on Sportsound.
+"You look at him and the work Lawrence Shankland's doing across the city (at Hearts) and it gives options," former Scotland striker Steven Thompson said on Sportsound.

 "It's great for Steve Clarke to have these players scoring regularly for their clubs.
 And for Nisbet, it will do his confidence the world of good."